Home » Furniture Makeover » Decoupage Upcycled Bar Stools with Napkins | No Fail Project

 A very wet rag was placed on the seat of the bar stool.

-A plastic scraper was used to remove the paper of all the stickers.
-The bad news is, much of the adhesive residue was left behind.
+A plastic scraper was used to remove the paper from all the stickers.
+The bad news is that much of the adhesive residue remained.

 This dowel was completely out of the bar stool seat.
 The one not visible was actually broken off.
 The two on the left were loose as well.
 I applied Gorilla Wood Glue to all four legs.

-A concrete stepping stone is heavy enough to "clamp" the loose bar stool seat in order to allow the wood glue to set up.
+A concrete stepping stone is heavy enough to “clamp” the loose bar stool seat, allowing the wood glue to set up.

 Prep Bar Stools for Paint

-I used All In One Paint Surface Prep, a chip brush, scrubbie and a rag to prep the bar stools for paint.
+I used All In One Paint Surface Prep, a chip brush, a scrubbie, and a rag to prep the bar stools for paint.
 A nice coat of paint makes it easier to decoupage bar stools.
 Simply brush on the deglosser, scrub it lightly, then wipe it dry with a cloth.
-This helps to clean the wood, and knock back some of the shine, allowing the paint to adhere really nice!
+This helps to clean the wood and knock back some of the shine, allowing the paint to adhere really nicely!

 All In One Paint | Cashmere

-A narrow paint brush seemed to be perfect for this bar stool project.
-This bar stool was in pretty rough shape, it has been well used.
-However, there were no repairs necessary so I was able to start painting it while the other bar stool was being repaired.
-Just because I hand painted my barstools, doesn't me you have to.
+A narrow paintbrush seemed perfect for this bar stool project.
+This bar stool was in pretty rough shape; it has been well used.
+However, no repairs were necessary, so I was able to start painting it while the other barstool was being repaired.
+Just because I hand-painted my barstools doesn’t mean you have to.
 You could definitely use spray paint.
 Sometimes I find painting furniture to be sort of like therapy.

 Painting a Bar Stool

-The best way to paint any wooden project is with several light coats of paint.
-It is nearly impossible to Do It Yourself, and get the same quality finish as a manufactured product.
+The best way to paint any wooden project is with several light coats.
+It is nearly impossible to Do It Yourself and get the same quality finish as a manufactured product.
 What is my favorite aspect of All In One Paint?
 How well it cures.
 I noticed it when I painted the Desk Into Tall Chest in my bedroom.
-I was able to put the picture frames etc on the top on day 2.
+I was able to put the picture frames, etc on the top on day 2.

 This is after the first coat has dried.
 I generally apply about 2.5 coats of paint.
 What does that mean?
-Two full coats, and the third is a hit and miss getting the places I may have missed.
+Two full coats, and the third is a hit-or-miss, getting the places I may have missed.

 Small Foam Roller for Painting Thrift Store Projects

-For the second and third coat, I use my favorite small foam roller.
-This isn't the foam roller you may have used for painting baseboards or trimming walls.
-That roller is high density foam, this foam is softer and squishier.
-In my opinion, that makes it easier to get in the nooks and crannies of my projects.
+For the second and third coats, I use my favorite small foam roller.
+This isn’t the foam roller you may have used for painting baseboards or trimming walls.
+That roller is high-density foam.
+This foam is softer and squishier.
+In my opinion, that makes it easier to get into the nooks and crannies of my projects.

 White Bar Stools ready for Decoupage